 Evaluation of SIPS as a possible replacement for NAPS

 Report: No work.
-Dependent on schedule of SIPS development by NSWC
+Dependent on schedule of SIPS development by NSWC.

 Finalization and freeze of Lewis Model at NCAR

 Report: WSMR has reported that they would like us to revert to a previous version of Lewis prior to inclusion of winds rotated away from the standard WSMR range geometry.
 We have started this modification.
 Once the revised version is tested and the results have been reviewed by WSMR and NCAR, we expect the code to be frozen.